-Sweet and syrupy, this is a basic homemade sauce or topping that doubles as pie filling.
+Sweet and syrupy, this is a basic homemade sauce or topping.
 It's a recipe you will love because it only has 4 ingredients, takes 15 minutes to make, and is a perfect blueberry topping for cheesecake, yogurt, ice cream, waffles, pancakes.
-It keeps well and can be made with other berries too.
+It keeps well, can be made with other berries and used as pie filling.

-A simple berry sauce is always a good idea to have at hands reach, don't you think?
-And when the same recipe doubles as a delicious topping or pie filling, it's even better.
+A simple berry sauce is always a good idea to have at hand's reach.
+And when the same recipe doubles as a delicious topping or pie filling, even better.

-My favorite, or the one I use the most, is hands down this easy homemade blueberry sauce recipe.
-It's a wonderful recipe to eat with yogurt, on top of cheesecake recipes, with a slice of pound cake and vanilla ice cream, as a side sauce with angel food cake, with my favorite weekend buttermilk pancakes and several other breakfast foods, it's always there.
+Eat it with yogurt, as a topping for cheesecake, with a slice of pound cake and vanilla ice cream, as a side sauce with angel food cake, with my favorite weekend buttermilk pancakes and several other breakfast foods.
+It's always there, almost like a perfect topping.

 Ingredients

-- Sugar - brown sugar or the white, granulated one sweeten more, but you can use any type, muscovado, coconut, light, powdered.
+- Sugar: brown sugar and white granulated sugar sweeten more, but you can use any type, like muscovado, coconut, or powdered sugar.

-- Liquid - cold water and/or fresh lemon juice make the rest of this recipe.
-Citrus balances the juicy blueberries really well and gives the sauce a fresh tone.
+- Liquid: cold water and/or fresh lemon juice make the rest of this recipe.
+Citrus balances the juicy blueberries well and gives the sauce a fresh tone.

-- Cornstarch - it acts as a thickener and binding agent, and is necessary when using it as a blueberry pie filling recipe.
-Not is you're using it as a sauce because we want it to flow more and not be too thick.
+- Cornstarch: acts as a thickener and binding agent and is necessary when using this sauce as a blueberry pie filling or cheesecake topping.
+You're not using it as a sauce, we want it to be more fluid and not as thick.
+In that case, you can omit it.

-- Cook over medium heat until it comes to a low boil and the blueberries start to release their juices.
-If necessary reduce to a low heat so that the sauce doesn't stick to the bottom.
-Image 2
+- Cook over medium heat until it comes to a low boil, and the blueberries start to release their juices.
+If necessary, reduce to low heat to avoid sticking.

 Watch our video tutorials 👇🏻